bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 <aside>

 Can you think of a type of geographic data that you create and use in your everyday life?
-Think about observations about space and place that you are making all the time.
+What observations of space and place do you make all the time?

 </aside>

-* Consider an ordinary web map that you might use to get to the nearest coffee shop
+* Consider an ordinary web map that you might use to get to the nearest coffee shop.
     * It would include data about ...
         * Where coffee shops are located,
         * What those coffee shops are called and when they're open,